 - any other compelling or compassionate factors

 A returning resident application should be made prior to the intended date of travel to the UK.
-Of course, many people would not realise that their indefinite leave has lapsed until reaching the UK border.
+Of course, many people will not realise that their indefinite leave has lapsed until reaching the UK border.
 It is no longer possible for the immigration officials to issue leave at the border under paragraph 19, so in instances where ILR has lapsed, the person will be refused entry and will be returned to the country of origin.

 A successful returning resident application would mean that the person will have their ILR restored and can then return back to the UK.
 Assistance from an immigration lawyer may be advisable due to the very subjective nature of returning resident applications.

 Cancellation of ILR through absence of less than 2 years

-Following from the information above, a common sense would dictate that an absence of less than 2 years would allow a person to keep their ILR and return to the UK without any issues.
+Following from the information above, common sense would dictate that an absence of less than 2 years would allow a person to keep their ILR and return to the UK without any issues.
 A question that most often follows from our clients upon learning that ILR can be lost through an absence of more than 2 years, “so I just have to return to the UK for a couple of days every 2 years to keep the ILR “active”?
 Quite expectedly, things are not that black and white (when are they?).
 The Home Office’s guidance on returning residents states: “A person who has been absent from the UK for less than 2 years will retain their indefinite leave and does not need to apply for entry clearance before resuming their residence in the UK”.

 Seems very clear.
-However, there is further information which stipulates that border officials “will assess whether a person can be admitted for entry under the requirements of paragraph 18”.
+However, there is further information that stipulates that border officials “will assess whether a person can be admitted for entry under the requirements of paragraph 18”.
 To answer the question above, we need to consider paragraph 18 of the Immigration Rules, below:

 18. A person may resume their residence in the UK provided the Immigration Officer is satisfied that the person concerned: